hoanphungt/sass-natour-landing-page/README.md

 # sass-natour-landing-page

-A simple landing page for a tour booking web using HTML/SASS and float layouts.
+A landing page for a tour booking web using HTML/SASS and float layouts.